How much is your car worth?

 When the RX Series is put in reverse, both rearview mirrors tilt from their original position.
 This gives the driver a better view of the curb during parallel parking maneuvers.
 Shifting out of reverse puts the mirrors into their original positions.
 The Ascent’s mirrors don’t automatically adjust for backing.

-The RX Series offers optional automatic dimming rear and side view mirrors which automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
+The RX Series’ standard rear view mirror and optional side view mirrors have an automatic dimming feature.
+These mirrors can be set to automatically darken quickly when headlights shine on them, keeping following vehicles from blinding or distracting the driver.
 The Ascent offers an automatic rear view mirror, but its side mirrors don’t dim.

 The RX Series is available in both front-wheel drive and four-wheel drive configurations.
 The Ascent doesn’t offer a two-wheel drive configuration.